-Adam W. Goldberg is one of the nation’s leading advisors helping companies and individuals address their legal, political, and reputational needs.
+Adam W. Goldberg is one of the nation’s leading advisors helping companies and individuals address their reputational and political needs.
 In addition to co-founding Trident DMG, he is co-founder of the law firm Davis Goldberg & Galper PLLC.

 Previously, he founded Trident Law Group and led the Public Strategies and Crisis Management Practice at a major global law firm.
 He has been an advisor, advocate, and strategist for corporations, individuals, state and local governments, non-profits, and Indian tribes on matters spanning industries and geography.
 These matters encompass the financial, entertainment, cybersecurity, internet and technology, education, hedge fund, private equity, pharmaceutical, personal genetics testing, hospitality, retail, transportation, automotive, and telecommunications sectors.

 Adam served in the White House as Special Associate Counsel to President Clinton from 1996 to 1999, providing advice on political and communications strategies for the campaign finance, Monica Lewinsky, technology transfer, and other investigations.
 Serving as a White House spokesman, Adam worked on congressional, Department of Justice, and independent counsel inquiries.
 Before the White House, he began his career advising clients on public policy at a prominent Washington, D.C. law firm and then served as the Director of Rapid Response for Special Projects for the Democratic National Committee during the 1996 presidential campaign.